ZLUO11/linkedin-job-market-analysis/README.md

   absence does not confirm on-site
 - Skills taxonomy uses 35 broad categories; granular skills such as Python or SQL are not captured separately
-- Data covers 2023-2024; current market conditions may differ
+- Data only covers 2024 (Mar-Apr) ; current market conditions may differ

 ---